Saint-Cybranet

 Visit the village of Belvès

-This fortified medieval town dating back to the 11th century is full of charm, thanks in particular to its seven bell towers, which can be seen from afar and give the town its distinctive appearance.
+This 11th-century fortified medieval town is full of charm, thanks in particular to its seven bell towers, which can be seen from afar and give it a very special appearance.
 Belvès is a bastide town with a rectangular layout and a 15th-century covered market at its center.

-Around the covered market are boutiques, bars and restaurants built of golden stone.
-The village abounds in vestiges of its historic past: troglodyte dwellings, ramparts, covered market hall, medieval towers and bell towers, mansions and townhouses, and a magnificent church.
+Stores, bars and restaurants built in golden stone surround the market hall.
+The village abounds in testifying to its historic past: troglodyte dwellings troglodyte dwellings, ramparts, covered market hall, medieval towers and bell towers, mansions and hôtels particuliers, as well as a magnificent church.

 Cave dwellings